Skip to main content

 Extensive network of maintained paths, rides and bridle paths across the estate.
 Hazlemere Road underpass provides pedestrian access to Petts Wood entrance.
 AccessAble access guide available.
 Some paths noted as having steps/uneven terrain - check guide for specific routes.
 No on-site facilities mentioned (cafe, toilets, changing facilities).

-Help us keep National Trust - Petts Wood and Hawkwood accurate.
-What did you notice?
+Is National Trust - Petts Wood and Hawkwood outdoors?

 More venues to explore